-Making sustainable decisions can be confusing, especially during the busy holiday season, which is why we set out to create your Complete Guide to Sustainable Christmas Tree Alternatives.
+Making sustainable decisions can be confusing, especially during the busy holiday season, which is why our team set out to research some super fun and unique takes on Christmas trees that are as eco-friendly as they are festive!

 For many of us, decorating for Christmas begins with a Christmas tree.